 Stack are fast access and don’t have to explicitly de-allocate variables.
 Space is managed efficiently by CPU and memory will not become fragmented.
 There is limit on stack size (OS-dependent).
 Usually variables are stored and they cannot be resized.

 With Heap, variable can be accessed globally, but have slow access.
 It has no memory limit.
-There is no guaranteed efficient use of space, memory may become fragmented over time as blocks of memory are allocated, then freed.
-We need to manage memory.
+There is no guaranteed efficient for using of space, memory may become fragmented over time as blocks of memory are allocated, then freed so we need to manage memory.

 Q: Static VS Dynamic Library